peteroupc/peteroupc.github.io/random.md

 <a id=Cryptographic_RNGs></a>
 ## Cryptographic RNGs

-Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that not only "look random", but are cost-prohibitive to guess.
+Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate numbers that not only "look random", but are cost-prohibitive to guess.
 An application should use a cryptographic RNG whenever the application&mdash;

-- generates random numbers for information security purposes, or
+- generates random-behaving numbers for information security purposes, or
-- generates random numbers so infrequently that the RNG's speed is not a concern.
+- generates random-behaving numbers so infrequently that the RNG's speed is not a concern.

 See "[**Cryptographic RNGs: Requirements**](#Cryptographic_RNGs_Requirements)" for requirements.<br/>
 See "[**Existing RNG APIs in Programming Languages**](#Existing_RNG_APIs_in_Programming_Languages)" for existing APIs.<br/>